-Notification of admission decision: Applicants will be notified of the admission decision within 10 business days after submission of a complete application.
+Notification of admission decision: Applicants will be notified of the admission decision after submission of a complete application.
 Incomplete applications will not be reviewed by the review committee.

 Confirming attendance with a program deposit: Accepted students must confirm their attendance by submitting a program deposit.
 More details will be provided upon acceptance.